elmasse/elmasse.io/posts/2015-02-19-using-jwt-with-extjs.md

 category: nodejs
 tags: [jwt, nodejs, express, api, extjs]
 permalink: /:category?/:name.html
-comments: true
 ---

 This post will guide you on how to create a simple **ExtJS 5** application to consume a server side api secured with JWT tokens.

-If you are not familiar with **JWT** you can read more about it [here](http://jwt.io/).
+> If you are not familiar with **JWT** you can read more about it [here](http://jwt.io/).

 Let's start defining a few endpoints for our application: